-As my husband and I sealed up our Netflix DVDs yesterday morning, he noticed that the mailing address was in Houston.
+As my husband and I sealed up our Netflix DVDs on Monday morning, he noticed that the mailing address was in Houston.
 It was surreal to think that there wasn’t a Houston to mail anything to because it was underwater.
 This country has gone through natural disasters before, but when it hits this close to home, and family and friends are waiting for rides in boats to escape their homes, you realize how insignificant your problems are compared to what others are going through.

 I’m a huge proponent of learning from our experiences, so even though this storm isn’t even a week old yet, here are some of the lessons I’ve learned.

 Prepare for the worst, hope for the best.

 When Harvey first popped up on radar, our local meteorologists started warning us on Monday morning that this storm was going to sit over Texas.
 It was scheduled to hit our San Antonio area on Friday or Saturday.
 Since we’ve heard loads of storm warnings in the past that never came to fruition, I wasn’t overly concerned.
 Besides, we have our emergency supplies ready to go from wildfire season, so we really just needed some extra bottles of water.
 I left for L.A. on Wednesday morning, and by the next morning, I could see from the projected radar that my husband should stop on the way home from work to get those water bottles because we were expecting 15” of rain in our area.
 We wound up getting less than an inch of rain at our house.
 Did we stock up for nothing?
 Technically, yes.
 But if that storm had turned a few degrees in a different direction, we could’ve been Houston.
 It’s better to be ready than to be totally unprepared.